Romanian literature: Interbellum literature

-After achieving national unity in 1918, Romanian literature entered what can be called a golden age, characterized by the development of the Romanian novel.
-Traditional society and recent political events influenced works such as Liviu Rebreanu's Răscoala ("The Uprising"), which, published in 1932, was inspired by the 1907 Romanian Peasants' Revolt, and Pădurea Spânzuraților ("Forest of the Hanged"), published in 1922 and inspired by Romanian participation in World War I. The dawn of the modern novel can be seen in Hortensia Papadat-Bengescu (Concert din muzică de Bach—"Bach Concert"), Camil Petrescu (Ultima noapte de dragoste, întâia noapte de război—"The Last Night of Love, the First Night of War").
+Traditional society and recent political events influenced works such as Liviu Rebreanu's Răscoala ("The Uprising", 1932), which was inspired by the 1907 Romanian Peasants' Revolt, and Pădurea Spânzuraților ("Forest of the Hanged"), published in 1922 and inspired by Romanian participation in World War I. Rebreanu's novel Ion, published in 1920, presents the life of peasants and intellectuals in early twentieth century Transylvania, and is said to be the most read Romanian novel.
+The dawn of the modern novel can be seen in Hortensia Papadat-Bengescu's Concert din muzică de Bach ("A Bach Concert"), Camil Petrescu's Ultima noapte de dragoste, întâia noapte de război ("The Last Night of Love, the First Night of War") and Mateiu Caragiale’s Craii de Curtea-Veche ("The Rakes of Old Court").
 George Călinescu is another complex personality of Romanian literature: novelist, playwright, poet, literary critic and historian, essayist, journalist.
 He published authoritative monographs about Eminescu and Creangă, and a monumental (almost 1,000 pages in quarto) history of Romanian literature from its origin to the time of his writing (1941).
+He is also the author of the novel Enigma Otliei ("The Enigma of Otilia").

 An important realist writer was Mihail Sadoveanu, who wrote mainly novels which took place at various times in the history of Moldova.
 But probably the most important writers were Tudor Arghezi, Lucian Blaga, and Mircea Eliade.
 Arghezi revolutionized Romanian poetry 50 years after Eminescu, creating new pillars for the modern Romanian poem.
-Blaga, one of the country's most important artistic personalities, developed through his writings a complex philosophic system, still not perfectly understood even today.
+Blaga, one of the country's most important artistic personalities, developed through his writings a complex system of philosophy, still not perfectly understood today.
 Eliade is today considered the greatest historian in the field of religions.
 His novels reveal a mystical, pre-Christian symbolism paving the way for contemporary Romanian art.